KaterynaD/dbt_reverse_balance/README.md

 These columns are optional.
 If you do not provide these parameters, the columns are not added.

-- **RecordStatus_col_name** is to highlight the status of the records in the table: **Active** for the records currently active and **Closed** for the reversed records.
+- **RecordStatus_col_name** is to highlight the status of the records in the table: **Active** for the records currently active and **Closed** for the reversed records.
 Population of the column requires additional look up to the target table and can impact the performance.
 - **ReverseFlg_col_name** is a part of the target table primary key but optional as a separate column.
 It contains "N" for all records, except "Y" for records added to reverse previous measure values. (_Only materialization from a table.
 It always exists in the table materialized from a stream as_ **_isReverse_** _column)_.
 - **LoadType_col_name** is a service column to further explain the current record in the table.
 It contains "Insert", "Update", "Delete" or "Reverse".
 - **LoadDate_col_name** is a column to track load date.
 It can be the same column as in the underlying staging table or a current date from the query. (_Only materialization from a table_)